matrogers2/matrogers2.github.io/index.md

 ![`your_name`](./images/mathew_rogers.png){:height="60%" width="60%"}

-I am a Montreal based data scientist, currently working for [Via Science](https://www.solvewithvia.com/).
+I am a Montreal data scientist, currently working for [Via Science](https://www.solvewithvia.com/).
+I specialize in problems involving machine learning and applied math.
 I hold a PhD in mathematics from the [University of British Columbia](https://www.math.ubc.ca/).